-Whether you’re planning a DIY painting project or hiring a professional, it’s important to understand the cost of interior painting.
+Whether you’re planning a DIY painting project or hiring the best house painters available, it’s important to understand the cost of interior house painting.
 In this article, Prep&PaintPro explains the main factors that affect cost: so you can stay within budget and get the best possible results, at minimum inconvenience to you.

 Why Paint Your Home’s Interior Walls?